jujumbuck/cogsup-prog/docs/software-installation.md

 Download [Praat](https://www.fon.hum.uva.nl/praat/), a speech analysis tool.

-- **Windows users:** extract `praat.exe` from the downloaded ZIP file.
-- When launching Praat, Windows Defender may issue a warning.
+- **Windows:** Extract `praat.exe` from the downloaded ZIP file.
+When launching Praat, Windows Defender may issue a warning.
 This is safe to ignore, so just run the program.

 ---